Students

 PhD

-Ilse Barraza – Ilse’s passion for lizards extends to a keen interest in the evolutionary processes associated with islands.
+Ilse Barraza Soltero – Ilse’s passion for lizards extends to a keen interest in the evolutionary processes associated with islands.
 With considerable experience in fieldwork, she embodies ambition and maintains a consistently positive mindset.
-Anticipation surrounds Ilse’s PhD about olfaction in subterranean reptiles and amphibians, expected to yield remarkable outcomes. – 2023-2026
+Ilse’s PhD project investigates olfaction in subterranean squamates and the associated morphological and convergent adaptations – 2023-2026

 ♦ Dennisse Ruelas is working on the systematic of Thomasomys (Rodentia).
 Among her integrative investigations she also worked on the potential link between the altitude and the relative size of respiratory turbinals.
-Co-supervised on one project with Pierre-Henri Fabre – 2022
+She is now a permanent researcher in Peru – 2022

 Master

-Rémi Giro is a highly efficient and autonomous student who is currently working on the potential impact of inbreeding and captivity on the brain and especially on the olfactory bulb.
-Rémi is also a mushroom enthusiast – 2023
+Rémi Giro is a highly efficient and autonomous student who was working on the potential impact of inbreeding and captivity on the brain and especially on the olfactory bulb.
+Rémi is also a mushroom enthusiast.
+He is now doing a PhD in Orthoptera ecology and conservation – 2023

 -2 articles in preparation